mmraz/hubot-sotw/README.md

 ## Add it to your hubot

-Run the following to your package.json
+Add the following to your package.json

 "hubot-sotw": "git+https://github.com/mmraz/hubot-sotw.git"